mrmatho/7dt-slides/pages/microbit-networking.md

 For our micro:bits to communicate, we need to:

 - **Send messages**: One micro:bit sends a message to another micro:bit.
-- **Receive messages**: The other micro:bit receives the message and can respond or take action based on it.
+- **Receive messages**: The other micro:bit receives the message (and do something with that message).
 - **Know which messages are for us**: We need to set up a way to ensure that only the intended recipient can read the message.

 ---